 The Awards will take place in two phases.
 First is the nominations phase, where readers nominate their favorite blogs in each of several categories.
 All submitted nominations will then be narrowed down to a maximum of five nominees per category, as selected by our judges.
 We will then have the final voting round on this site.

 So how do I nominate someone?

 Just visit BrassCrescent.org and fill out the handy online form!

-BEST BLOG: This category honors the most indispensable, Muslim-authored blog there is.
+BEST MUSLIM BLOG: This category honors the most indispensable, Muslim-authored (single-author) blog there is.
 Period.

 BEST WRITER: Who is the most stimulating, insightful, and philosophically wise among us?
 This category is intended to highlight a blogger who may not post daily, but when they do post, they really make an impact.

-BEST TWEETER: What Muslim voice on Twitter provides the most informative and entertaining retweets, links, and/or witticisms in 140 characters?
+BEST TWEETER: What Muslim voice on Twitter provides the most informative and entertaining retweets, links, and/or witticisms in 140 characters or less?

 BEST NON-MUSLIM TWEETER: What non-Muslim voice on twitter should we all be following, who tweets about issues relating to the Muslim world and Islam?

 What else can I do to support the Awards?